-The aria-activedescendant property provides an alternative method of managing focus for interactive elements that may contain multiple focusable descendants, such as menus, grids, and toolbars.
-Instead of moving DOM focus among owned elements, authors MAY set DOM focus on a container element that supports aria-activedescendant and then use aria-activedescendant to refer to the element that is active.
+The aria-activedescendant property provides an alternative method of managing focus for interactive elements that might contain multiple focusable descendants, such as menus, grids, and toolbars.
+Instead of moving DOM focus among accessibility descendants, authors MAY set DOM focus on a container element that supports aria-activedescendant and then use aria-activedescendant to refer to the element that is active.